FAQs for International Students and Scholars

 Travel is not recommended when an application is pending.
 Please review the OPT Presentation for information about travel when the application is pending.

 You will be able to request a new I-20 for return when in-person classes resume at UCI.
 Review campus e-mails and the International Center website to determine when in-person instruction will begin again and plan to submit your request 2-3 months before the quarter you will return for.
-See Returning Student information for items to e-mail to the International Center.
+Review Returning Student information and upload your request here.

 Effective March 16, 2020, the International Center will not hold in-person New Scholar Check-In Sessions.
 New incoming J-1 scholars will need to complete this process remotely, and submit new scholar check-in documents to firstname.lastname@example.org.
 For additional information and a list of check-in requirements, please visit https://ic.uci.edu/scholars/j-1/new-scholar-check-in.php